galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 # Visualising results

 Before following up on the DE genes with further lab work, it is recommended to have a look at the expression levels of the individual samples for the genes of interest.
 The Galaxy limma tool can auto-generate heatmaps of the top genes to show the expression levels across the *samples*.
-It can also generate stripcharts to view the expression of the top genes across the *groups*.
 This enables a quick view of the expression of the top differentially expressed genes.
-These types of plots can also help show if expression is consistent between replicates in the groups.
+This can help show if expression is consistent between replicates in the groups.

 ## Heatmap of top genes